1963 demonstrations in Iran: Uprising

-As dawn broke on June 5, the news of his arrest spread first through Qom and then to other cities.
+As dawn broke on 5 June, the news of his arrest spread first through Qom and then in other cities.
 In Qom, Tehran, Shiraz, Mashhad and Varamin, masses of angry demonstrators were confronted by tanks and paratroopers.
 In Tehran, demonstrators attacked police stations, SAVAK offices and government buildings, including ministries.
 The surprised government declared martial law and a curfew from 10 p.m. to 5 a.m.
-The Shah then ordered a division of the Imperial Guard, under the command of Major General Gholam Ali Oveisi, to move into the city and crush the demonstrations.
+The Shah then ordered a division of the Imperial Guard, under the command of Major General Gholam Ali Oveissi, to move into the city and crush the demonstrations.
 The following day, protest groups took to the street in smaller numbers and were confronted by tanks and "soldiers in combat gear with shoot-to-kill orders".
 The village of Pishva near Varamin became famous during the uprising.
 Several hundred villagers from Pishva began marching to Tehran, shouting "Khomeini or Death".
 They were stopped at a railroad bridge by soldiers who opened fire with machine guns when the villagers refused to disperse and attacked the soldiers "with whatever they had".
 Whether "tens or hundreds" were killed is "unclear".
 It was not until six days later that order was fully restored.

-According to journalist Baqer Moin, police files indicate 320 people from a wide variety of backgrounds, including 30 leading clerics, were arrested on June 5.
+According to journalist Baqer Moin, police files indicate 320 people from a wide variety of backgrounds, including 30 leading clerics, were arrested on 5 June.
 The files also list 380 people as killed or wounded in the uprising, not including those who did not go to hospital "for fear of arrest", or who were taken to the morgue or buried by security forces.